ramigs/voluntarios/README.md

 ### Production

-Create dist folder to deploy in production
+Create a `dist` folder ready to be deployed in production

 ```sh
 $ gulp build